AxonFramework/AxonFramework/readme.md

 ## Axon Framework

-A CQRS Framework for Scalable, High-Performance Java Applications
+Framework for building evolutionary, event-driven microservice systems, based on the principles of Domain Driven Design, Event Sourcing and CQRS.

-For more information, visit our website: [http://www.axonframework.org](http://www.axonframework.org).
+For more information, visit our website: [http://axoniq.io](http://axoniq.io).

-To read the reference guide, visit: [https://docs.axonframework.org](https://docs.axonframework.org).
+To read the reference guide, visit: [https://docs.axoniq.io](https://docs.axoniq.io).

 ## Build status and issue tracker